metal-crow/Dark-Souls-PvP-AI/README.md

 ## TODO:
-  if enemy in windup for a fast attack, trigger roll early from windup alert, instead of prehurtbox alert
-    should check enemy weapon speed, take into acound when deterrmining if roll or reverse roll bs.

   conserve more stamina when attacking desicion. read enemy animaiton type id when in backstab
   [bug] kicking instead of attacking sometimess